 JJ Berry Smith Doctoral Supervision Award

-Two inaugural JJ Berry Smith Doctoral Supervision Awards are awarded to an active faculty member who, over a minimum of a fifteen year period, has demonstrated excellence in graduate supervision at the University of Toronto.
-The Faculty of Medicine was recognized by awards in 2013 (inaugural year) and 2014 and by the President’s Teaching Award, 2014
+JJ Berry Smith Doctoral Supervision Awards are awarded to an active faculty member who, over a minimum of a fifteen year period, has demonstrated excellence in graduate supervision at the University of Toronto.
+The Faculty of Medicine was recognized by awards in 2013 (inaugural year), by the President’s Teaching Award, 2014 and 2018

 Inaugural JJ Berry Smith Doctoral Supervision Awards was won by Professor Brenda J. Andrews.
 Professor Andrews has been a faculty member in the Department of Molecular Genetics since 1990, and is currently the Director of the Donnelly Centre for Cellular and Biomolecular Research and Chair of Banting and Best Department of Medical Research.
 Prof. Andrew’s achievements are unparalleled as a scholar in life sciences and as a mentor of young scientists.
 During her time as a faculty member at the University of Toronto she has supervised 23 doctoral students, many of whom have gone on to excellent careers in both academia (University of British Columbia, University of Ottawa as well as University of Toronto) and outside academia (Senior Research Associates, Lab and Project Managers, Science writers).